Opening of Bounty of a Stolen Empire

 No one was more cynical than me yet I could never exorcise my guilt.
 I was as culpable as those I castigated with my tongue while simultaneously permitting my pen to be a slave to inhibition.
 Convention distorted my writing like a government health warning: ‘plain speech causes death’.
 I was the best-read woman in the land and the highest-paid author—for a while—yet all I did was fill the hollow heads of my readers with worthless delights.
 What harm would down-to-earth reality have done them?

 ‘Wit is the lightning of the mind, reason the sunshine, and reflection the moonlight; for all as the bright orb of the night owes its lustre to the sun, so does reflection owe its existence to reason.’

 The above writers have either been previous members of the Minutemen or Vibe groups, or are current members or honorary members of the Firebird Writers' Group.
-Note that all work, including drafts and outlines, is copyrighted.
+Note that all work in all draft versions is copyrighted.